 The purpose of this website is to support those endeavours and encourage wider participation in our undertakings.
 As well as describing the history of the China Convoy and its experiences, we have sought to outline the activities of the FAU as a whole and the broader context of conscientious objection during the Second World War.
 We hope that the site will promote understanding of the FAU China Convoy's experiences and achievements, and that it may provide a useful resource for researchers interested in the study of the FAU and of conscientious objection and of this period in China's history.

-We would welcome enquiries from anyone seeking further information about the history of the China Convoy or wishing to participate in our activities, and will endeavour to respond to all such enquiries as promptly as may be practicable.
-Enquiries can be submitted via the Contact Us link on the right hand side of this page.
-Should you wish to participate in our on-line Discussion Forum you will need to register via the Discussion tab under the main site menu above.
+We would welcome enquiries from anyone seeking further information about the history of the China Convoy, and will endeavour to respond to all such enquiries as promptly as may be practicable.
+Should you wish to participate in our activities, or would like to make an enquiry about the China Convoy and the Reunion Group, you are invited to contact us